ashwinpo/watsonx-gov-lab/index.md

 ## Conclusion

-You've now explored some of the end-to-end lifecycle management of a regression model using watsonx.governance.
+You've now explored some of the lifecycle management capabiltiies for a regression model using watsonx.governance.
 This process ensures that your AI models are not only performant but also trackable, monitorable, and compliant with your organization's governance policies.